jandejongh/jmididevice/README.md

 The MIDI panel is identical to that of the ME-80 Patch Editor.

+### Quadraverb GT \[Device\]

+The second panel controls the MidiDevice service for the QVGT in the software.
+As with the MIDI panel, this panel features a rectangular activation switch that you need to click in order to activate the device.
+Rest assured, these are the only two buttons you have to press in order to get started.

+The watchdog rectange should turn green.
+If not, check your MIDI connection to the Quadraverb GT.
+Beware that pressing the Watchdog button has no effect.

+If both MIDI and Quadraverb GT \[Device\] are activated, the appearance of the screen should change dramatically: All panels are updated to reflect the state of the QVGT.

+### Quadraverb GT \[Patch I/O\]

+This panel allows for saving the in-core patch data (the Edit-Buffer contents) into a patch slot on the Quadraverb GT.
+In addition, the patch data can be loaded from and saved to file.
+Only single-patch files are supported at the moment.

+### Quadraverb GT \[Patch Selector\]

+This panel selects the patch (program) to be loaded into the Edit Buffer.

+### Quadraverb GT Effect Groups: Name/Config - PREAMP - EQ - PITCH - DELAY - REVERB - MIX

+These panels (for some effect group the parameters are split among two separate panels) monitor and control the various parameters of the patch data in the Edit Buffer.
+Note that parameter modulation through MIDI is not yet supported in the editor.

 ## Contact

 Correspondence related to jmididevice, including to the ME-80 and QVGT the Patch Editors is welcome,